 Motivation

-Training an agent with imitation learning provides a scalable approach to learning how to behave in a complex 3D environment from high-dimensional visual information (pixels).
-However, imitation agents do not always perform the desired behaviors when deployed!
+Large Language Models (LLMs) demonstrate impressively general capabilities resulting from large-scale pre-training.
+Training an agent with large-scale imitation learning provides an analogous approach to learning in complex 3D environments from high-dimensional visual information (pixels).
+However, agents trained to imitate large-scale behavior data do not always perform the desired behaviors when deployed.

 A 103M parameter GPT-style transformer agent, trained with imitation learning on 1.12 years of Bleeding Edge human gameplay.
 Not all imitated behaviors are desirable!